NVIDIA/TensorRT-LLM/examples/apps/README.md

 ### Send requests

-You can pass request arguments like "max_new_tokens", "top_p", "top_k" in your JSON dict:
+You can pass request arguments like "max_tokens", "top_p", "top_k" in your JSON dict:
 ```
-curl http://localhost:8000/generate -d '{"prompt": "In this example,", "max_new_tokens": 8}'
+curl http://localhost:8000/generate -d '{"prompt": "In this example,", "max_tokens": 8}'
 ```

 You can also use the streaming interface with:
 ```
-curl http://localhost:8000/generate -d '{"prompt": "In this example,", "max_new_tokens": 8, "streaming": true}'
+curl http://localhost:8000/generate -d '{"prompt": "In this example,", "max_tokens": 8, "streaming": true}'
 ```